-How is the estimate of full-time equivalent (FTE) students calculated?
+2) How is the estimate of full-time equivalent (FTE) students calculated?

-The FTE enrollment estimate is calculated based on the total credit and/or clock hours reported in Part B and the institution's calendar system, as reported on the prior year Institutional Characteristics (IC) component.
-The following method is used to convert the credit and/or clock hours reported to an indicator of full-time equivalent students:
+The FTE enrollment estimate is calculated based on the total instructional activity (measured in clock hours and/or credit hours) reported in Part B and the institution's calendar system, as reported on the prior year Institutional Characteristics (IC) component.
+The following method is used to convert total instructional activity hours reported to an indicator of full-time equivalent students:

-Clock Hour Reporters: Clock hours are divided by 900.
+Clock Hour Reporters: Clock hours are divided by 900

-Quarter Calendar System: Undergraduate credit hours are divided by 45.
+Quarter Calendar System: Undergraduate credit hours are divided by 45 and graduate credit hours are divided by 36.

-Semester/Trimester/4-1-4 Plan/Other Calendar System: Undergraduate credit hours are divided by 30.
+Semester/Trimester/4-1-4 Plan/Other Calendar System: Undergraduate credit hours are divided by 30 and graduate credit hours are divided by 24.